 2006 Subaru Forester XT (a rapid little toaster)

-Apart from a couple of other manufacturers (Volvo & Audi) that’s all I’ve owned over the last twenty-five years!
-Yes, Japanese car styling is highly subjective, often blending traditional aesthetics like minimalism whilst prioritising function over form, which inevitably leads to much consternation and diverse opinions.
+Apart from a couple of other manufacturers (Volvo & Audi) that’s all I’ve owned over the last thirty-five years!
+Yes, Japanese car styling is highly subjective, which often leads to much consternation and diverse opinions.
 But you cannot deny they have a strong, well-earned reputation for exceptional reliability, durability, and longevity.
+They have also made some fabulous drivers cars.
 And although not for everyone that is exactly what I value most in a car apparently 😊

 I’ve purchased a few JDM (Japanese Domestic Market) exports over the years and although they are usually 5-10 years old, they have not been exposed to salty roads.
 Hence being presented in a much better condition externally than any UK car of a similar age.
 Not only are they still a relatively rare site on UK roads they are almost always available in a far superior spec than anything we receive domestically, if we got it at all!
 The Japanese have always reserved the best stuff for themselves.